sunzi1520/SideProject_Magazine/README.md

 # Update
 ---

+Date: 20 Apr 2021
+1. Changes:
+- It will return `Error403:No token provided` when no token is provided to access authorized resources.

+2. Fix bugs:
+- When delete a user, it returns an error with the message: 'Cannot read property `fullname` of undefined' <br/>
+- Cause: Do not change the implementation of `persist` in the account repository followed the new use case, so that, when created, an account document does not have `information` field initially. <br/>
+- Solution: Update the implementation of `persist` in the account repository

 Date: 19 Apr 2021
 1. API changes:
 - Use plural words instead of singular words.
 E.g. /account -change-> /accounts